eXascaleInfolab/PyExPool/README.md

-	tstop  - termination / completion time after ondone proc  - process of the job, can be used in the ondone() to read it's PIPE vmem  - consuming virtual memory (smooth max, not just the current value) or the least expected value inherited from the jobs of the same category having non-smaller size
+	tstop  - termination / completion time after ondone proc  - process of the job, can be used in the ondone() to read it's PIPE vmem  - consuming virtual memory (smooth max, not just the current value) or the least expected value inherited from the jobs of the same category having non-smaller size; requires _LIMIT_WORKERS_RAM
 	"""
 ```
 ### Task